ariawisp/kotlin/docs/wasm/README.md

 - [x] IR text test covering `registerResourceFactory` lowering.

 ### Next
-- [ ] Kick off typed marshalling plan (type shapes, runtime helpers).
+- [ ] Promote the JVM harness to run a generated component under Wasmtime using the upstream schemas.
+- [ ] Remove `root.wit` once Wasmtime coverage replaces the placeholder test inputs.
+- [ ] Document the schema sync workflow and decide on a CI guard for upstream drifts.
-- [ ] Draft dispatcher refactor once marshalling is underway.
+- [ ] (Deferred) Revisit typed marshalling and dispatcher refactor after Wasmtime validation lands.
-- [ ] Outline wasm/native runtime shims for Phase 4.

 Keep this checklist updated as tasks land so we always have an accurate snapshot of progress.